 Why and How: Using the Photographic Language of Black and White

-If you are currently working on a project that involves black and white photos, or if you have already tried to create black and white photographs, you have certainly noticed that the simple conversion of a color image is not enough.
+If you are currently working on a project that involves black and white photos, or if you have attempted to create black and white photographs, you will have certainly noticed that the simple conversion of a color image is not enough.

 If you want to create interesting black and white photos for an audience, you must master the photographic language associated with it.
-This is a crucial step is essential.
+This crucial step is essential.
 How else can you transmit emotions and messages eloquently if you do not speak the language?

 The Little Story Behind This Article

-When I started my career as a professional photographer in 2003, my work resembled that of many other photographers.
+When I began my career as a professional photographer in 2003, my work resembled that of many other photographers.
 I limited myself to ordinary illustrative photography for magazines and stock photos.

-In this area, only color photography is used.
+In the stock photo realm of photography, only color is used.
 One reason is that illustrative photography must document and illustrate.
 It can be creative in compositions and framing.
 But it cannot be interpretative.
-It must be neutral.
-Photography is used as a subjective source, photography reinforces and illustrates writing.
+It must remain objectively neutral.
+Rather than being used as a subjective source, photography reinforces and illustrates writing.
 Therefore, it must display what is clearly presented in the accompanying word.

 In 2010, when I decided to become a photographer artist, I started to create color works.
 In 2011, a client asked me to create a collection of landscape photographs from the Big Bend region in South Texas.

 I left for seven days to take the six photographs ordered.
 The specifications were precise.
 The client wanted color photos in horizontal format.
-It was to show wide shots of nature.
-There should be no roads, no human constructions.
+The pictures were to show wide shots of nature.
+There should be no roads or human constructions visible.

-The purpose of this collection was to decorate a main meeting room to create an atmosphere of calm, tranquility, serenity by showing the wonders of Texas.
+The purpose of this collection was to decorate a main meeting room to create an atmosphere of calm, tranquility, and serenity by illuminating the wonders of Texas.

-A few weeks later, I showed the project I had created.
-I proposed three collections of six photos plus a collection of three black and white photos.
+A few weeks later, I completed the project I had created.
+I proposed three collections, each with six photos.
+I also included a collection of three black and white photos.

-However, when they saw the black and white collection, both the client and the designer looked at the three black and white photos printed in small format .
+However, when they saw the black and white collection, both the client and the designer were immediately interested.
+They studied the three black and white photos printed in small format.
 Then they looked at me.
 They spoke to each other in a low voice.
-Finally, they told me they would change their plan.
+Finally, they told me that they would like to change their plan.

 They found that the black and white photos generated more emotional impact and presented a deeper level of meaning.
 It exactly aligned with the tone they wished to present in the meeting room.

-It was then that I realized that black and white was a different interpretative technique.
-He had his own photographic language.
+It was then that I realized that black and white speaks a different interpretative technique, it speaks its own photographic language.

-So, I left for seven days but this time to create a real collection in black and white.
+I decided to retreat for seven days, this time to create a real collection in black and white.

 It was from this project that I understood the power of black and white and the impact it could generate.

-It was from this project that I started to try to decipher the photographic language of black and white.
+It was from this project that I began to decipher the photographic language of black and white.

-In the rest of the article I will explain the outline of these learning years.
+In the rest of the article I will explain the outline of my formative years of understanding this technique.

-Color in photography allows a natural and concrete representation of reality.
+Color in photography portrays a natural and concrete representation of reality.
 In our environment, everything is in color.

-The color is very dynamic.
-Most people love color photography because they just can easily make associations with their experiences and their life.
+The use of color is very dynamic.
+Most people love color photography because they can easily associate the photos with experiences from their own life.
 For example, warm tones in color are welcoming.
-They evoke the family and friends cocoon.
-The cool tones are reminiscent of distance.
+They evoke memories of family and friends.
+Cool tones are reminiscent of distance in those relationship circles.

 Color photography is rarely timeless.
 Indeed, it is often attached to an era, a fashion.
 Personally, when I look at color photos, I am often able to locate their origin in time.
 For example, a photo circa 1980 will not look the same as one taken today.
 With each decade comes new trends in color photography, and even if one tries to avoid these trends, it is exceedingly difficult to do so when using color.

 Light is one of the three essential elements to consider when creating a photograph.

-In a previous article, I explained that light defines the shapes, lines, create textures and determines the colors.
+In a previous article, I explained that light defines the shapes, lines, textures, and color range.

 Light is your medium.

-When you run out of colors, you are black and white.
-You must then favor the forms, the lines of the textures.
+When you opt out of colors, you rely solely on black and white.
+You must then favor the forms, the lines, and the textures.
 These are the essentials that you must consider.

-Black and white adds mystery to abstraction because it is mostly visual.
+Black and white adds mystery to abstract shapes because it provides a strong visual contrast.

 Black and white is timeless.
 It is often impossible to locate black and white photos in time unless you identify particular elements describing the era.

-Black and white represents for me the French Touch.
+For me, black and white represents the French Touch.

 The Photographic Language of Black and White